 A Sharee Silerio Production

 My name is Sharee Silerio and I’m a writer and filmmaker living and working in St. Louis, MO.
-This summer, I am shooting my next short documentary – “Black Girl, Bleu” – a conversation with Black women about the mental health challenges they’ve been through, face and have overcome.
+I am currently in post-production for my next short documentary – “Black Girl, Bleu” – a conversation with Black women about the mental health challenges they’ve been through, face and have overcome.

 Check out the behind-the-scenes teaser trailer for the film below: